robpress123-png/charity-tracker-qwik/CONTINUATION_PROMPT_v2.3.28.md

 4. **Add year-specific mileage rates** - Store in database (2024: $0.14, 2025: $0.14)
 5. **Enhance item valuations** - Add mid_value column for three-tier system

+## ⚠️ v2.3.28 FIX - Restored ID generation with crypto.randomUUID()
+The database apparently needs explicit IDs.
+Using crypto.randomUUID() which is available in Cloudflare Workers.
+Also fixed dashboard to clear edit state when opening modal for new donations.

-## ⚠️ v2.3.27 FIX - Let database auto-generate IDs for donation_items
+## ⚠️ v2.3.27 BROKE - Tried to let database auto-generate IDs
 Removed explicit ID generation from INSERT statement.
-Database will auto-generate IDs.
+This caused 500 errors.

 ## ⚠️ v2.3.26 FIX - Removed value_source from donation_items INSERT
 The `value_source` column was never migrated to production D1, causing 500 errors when saving item edits.